AlexandreDdaCosta/olympus-album/README.md

-# olympus-viewer
+# olympus-album

-Image viewing software for Django.
+Image and video viewing software for Django.
 Simple and compact.